UnitexGramLab/unitex-core/.github/ISSUE_TEMPLATE/feature-request.md

 https://github.com/UnitexGramLab/gramlab-ide/issues

 If your feature request is related with UnitexToolLogger then please fill-out the form below

+For help and support, visit the Unitex/GramLab forum: http://forum.unitexgramlab.org
 --->

 **Is your feature request related to a problem?
 Please describe.**